-18 Warming Recipes To Try In Your Instant Pot Or Slow Cooker
+20 Instant Pot Or Slow Cooker Recipes To Warm Up Chilly Nights

 Warm up this week with slow cooker recipes that are as easy as setting it and forgetting it.
-These delicious dinner recipes let your slow cooker or Instant Pot do all the heavy lifting so you can sit back and relax (or spend the day at work!).
+These delicious dinner recipes let your slow cooker or Instant Pot do all the heavy lifting so you can sit back and relax.

+If you’re on Apple News, tap the below image and scroll to see the recipes and links.

 FILED UNDER: Editor's Picks Instagram slow cooker recipes